pirlapal/clone1/README.md

 ## Deployment Guide

 To deploy this solution, please follow the steps laid out in the [Deployment Guide](./docs/deploymentGuide.md)

+## Local Development

+To run the project locally for development, please follow the steps in the [Local Development Guide](./docs/localDevelopmentGuide.md).
+This guide covers:

+- Setting up AWS CLI and credentials
+- Creating required AWS resources (Knowledge Base, DynamoDB, CloudWatch)
+- Running the backend and frontend locally
+- Testing the complete application

 ## User Guide